 Even the currently published data is extremely positive.
 These results also provide a good basis for further studies.

 Summarising the above health issues, it is obvious that red light therapy has a wide range of health effects.
-In the following section, I’m going into more detail about correctly using this modality:

 How Many Red Light Therapy Sessions Do You Need?

 Optimizing the results of your red light therapy sessions can come down to what you expect from your sessions.

 Some users experience relief from their individual problems right after the first application.
 As a rule, however, lasting improvement requires continuous and correctly-applied exposure.

 So, just like healthy eating is a habit you should follow for the rest of your life if you want to reap its benefits, the same is true for red light therapy.